necdetguner/table-data-dashboard/README.md

 ### Usage
 1. Open your web browser and navigate to http://localhost:8080.
+2. You will be prompted to log in.
+Use the following credentials:
+   - Username: `dev`
+   - Password: `dev`

+   The application utilizes in-memory authentication with the provided credentials.

-2. View the desired data through the web interface.
+3. View the desired data through the web interface.